alanshlam/HoneyNet/data/README.md

-The CSV files recorded the statistical data in T-Pot Honeypots in the past 4 weeks
+The CSV files have recorded statistical data from T-Pot Honeypots over the past four weeks.

+The 'dl_file_hash.txt' file contains the hash and file type information of the attackers' downloaded files.